 • Metro Manila

-• Across Metro Manila, USAID’s Women in Waste’s Economic Empowerment Activity is empowering women to advance in the waste sector through training, mentorship, and the opportunity to receive funding to establish or expand entrepreneurial waste businesses.
+• Across Metro Manila, USAID is empowering women to advance in the waste sector through training, mentorship, and the opportunity to receive funding to establish or expand entrepreneurial waste businesses.

 • In Pasig City, USAID is transforming local organics and single-use plastics into usable products, such as ocean and climate change-friendly compost and eco-bricks, through a community “Eco Hub.”

-• In Parañaque City, a new USAID-supported Circular Center collects and enables low-value plastics and other waste to be made into new recycled plastic goods, creates jobs for local women, and serves as a community education center.
+• In Parañaque City, USAID supported the design of a new “Eco-Ikot” (Eco-Circular) Center to collect and enable low-value plastics and other waste to be made into new recycled plastic goods, create jobs for local women, and serve as a community education center.

-• In Manila City, the program is supporting women-owned sari-sari convenience stores to earn additional income as local “waste to cash” stations that buy plastic waste from the community and put it back into a developing local circular economy.
+• In Manila City, USAID supported women-owned sari-sari convenience stores to earn additional income as local “waste to cash” stations that buy plastic waste from the community and put it back into a developing local circular economy.
 USAID partners are also building local government capacity and helping local waste collectors to establish profitable, sustainable waste businesses.

 • In Tingloy Island and Batangas City, USAID is supporting a new island-based circular economy and barangay waste management system by strengthening local policies and establishing revenue-generating recovery centers and new local businesses that will support the circular economy.